Global Food Safety Initiative: Benchmarking

 Within GFSI, benchmarking is a procedure by which a food safety-related certification programme is compared to GFSI benchmarking requirements.

 In 2000, food safety was a top-of-mind issue for companies due to several high-profile recalls, quarantines, and negative publicity about the food industry.
 There was also extensive audit fatigue throughout the industry, as retailers performed inspections or audits themselves or asked a third party to do this on their behalf.
 These were often carried out against food safety schemes that lacked international certification and accreditation, resulting in incompatible auditing results.

 CEOs of global companies came together at the Consumer Goods Forum, knowing that under new pending EU food law, "unsatisfactory inspection results should lead to appropriate action".
 If they could demonstrate that technical standards avoid non-compliance to food law, enforcement authorities would be less likely to prosecute their companies in the event of food safety incidents within supply chains.
 The CEOs agreed that consumer trust needed to be strengthened and maintained through a safer supply chain.

 GFSI was created to achieve this through the harmonization of food safety standards that would help mitigate liability exposure for retailers and reduce audit duplication throughout the supply chain.
 At the time, there was no existing scheme that could be adopted by all.
 GFSI therefore chose to implement benchmarking, developing a model that determines equivalency between existing food safety schemes, whilst leaving flexibility and choice in the marketplace.

 Benchmarking allows multiple certification programmes with GFSI recognition to enter the marketplace.
 This created strong competition among certification programme owners (CPO) who employ large marketing teams with annual growth targets.
 GFSI benchmarking implies equivalency, though the financial opportunities with certification programme fees resulted in a perverse incentive, with CPOs working to differentiate themselves from their competitors.
 The unintended consequence of harmonization was fragmentation due to additional CPO entrants requesting recognition for monetary gain.
 Companies that have to choose a certification program often hire consultants to help them decide on the best scheme, which causes confusion for stakeholders.
+Concerns around poor benchmarking practices in the food sector led to UNIDO publishing a framework to guide and govern benchmarking.
+This included a recommendation for benchmarking organizations not to recognize schemes if an international standard (ISO, IEC, ITU) already exists, is established, and is adopted by regulatory authorities.

 GFSI is not a CPO and does not undertake any certification or accreditation activities.
 However, it is structured and designed to control the minimum requirements in schemes and therefore influence certification activities.
 GFSI represents its Consumer Goods Forum members, and their steering committee governance have controlling interest to decide benchmarking requirements.